 Python dependencies

-Pitivi has only two Python runtime dependencies: librosa and matplotlib, but in the development sandbox we install quite a few Python tools.
+Pitivi has only two Python runtime dependencies: librosa and matplotlib, but in the development sandbox we install quite a few Python tools useful for development.

 Updating your local sandbox

-After you update the json files, try out the build by updating your local development environment:
+After the json files have been successfully updated, try out the build by updating your local development environment:

 $ . bin/pitivi-env